grafana/k6-docs/docs/sources/k6-studio/record-your-first-script.md

 To create a test recording:

-- Open the k6 Studio desktop application.
+1. Open the k6 Studio desktop application.
-- Click **Record Flow**.
+1. Click **Record Flow**.
-- In the input field insert "test-api.k6.io"
+1. Type "test-api.k6.io" under **Starting URL**.
-- Click **Start recording**.
-You should see a Google Chrome window open after a few seconds, and the **Requests** within a default group in the k6 Studio application.
+1. Click **Start recording**.
+You should see a Google Chrome window open after a few seconds, and the **Requests** header in the k6 Studio application.
-- In k6 Studio, click the edit button near the group name **Default group**, name it "Homepage", and press **Enter**.
+1. In k6 Studio, click the edit button next to **Default group**, rename it to "Homepage", and press **Enter**.
-- Next click **Create group**, name it “Go to Create Crocs”, and press **Enter**.
-Groups can help organize your test scripts so they're easier to edit and maintain in the future, as well as it gives you timing metrics for each group in your test script.
+1. Next click **Create group**, name it “Go to Create Crocs”, and press **Enter**.
+Groups can help organize your test scripts so they're easier to edit and maintain in the future, and give you timing metrics for each group in your test script.
-- In the browser window, under **Private APIs**, click on **/my/crocodiles** next to the **POST** method.
+1. In the browser window, under **Private APIs**, click on **/my/crocodiles** next to the **POST** method.
 You should see an authentication dialog box in the next screen.
-- For username, enter "studio-user".
+1. For username, enter "studio-user".
 For password, enter "password".

 ### Create a crocodile

-In this next step, we'll use the form for the test service to create a crocodile.
+In this next step, you'll use the form for the test service to create a crocodile.

 To create a crocodile:

-- In k6 Studio, click **Create group**, name it "Create Croc", and press **Enter**.
+1. In k6 Studio, click **Create group**, name it "Create Croc", and press **Enter**.
-- In the browser window, you should have successfully authenticated in the previous step and be able to see the **My Crocodiles** page.
-Fill out the HTML form section:
+1. In the browser window, you should have successfully authenticated in the previous step and be able to see the **My Crocodiles** page.
+Fill out the **Name**, **Sex**, and **Date of birth** fields of the HTML form section.
-  - For **Name**, enter "Bert".
-  - For **Sex**, enter "Male".
-  - For **Date of birth**, enter "01/01/1970".
-- Click **POST** to submit the API request.
+1. Click **POST** to submit the API request.
-- In k6 Studio, click **Stop recording**.
+1. In k6 Studio, click **Stop recording**.

 After you click **Stop recording**, k6 Studio saves the recording as a HAR file.

 ### Rename the recording

-With the sidebar it is possible to change the name of the recording after it's created, let's try that now!
+In the sidebar, you can change the name of the recording after it's created.
+To do that:

-- In k6 Studio, right click on the sidebar the recording we just created
+1. In k6 Studio, right click on the recording you just created in the left sidebar.
-- Rename it to `createc crocs`
+1. Rename the recording to `createc crocs`.
-- Press **Enter** to confirm the changes.
+1. Press **Enter** to confirm the changes.

 ### Inspect response and request data